ipr-cnrs/arpwatch/README.md

 * Manage `arpwatch` configuration (/etc/arpwatch.conf).
 * Allow to set the user that run Arpwatch.
 * Allow to set arguments to pass Arpwatch service.
-* Ensure `arpwatch` service is enabled and started.
+* Ensure to start an `arpwatch` process for the main network interface at least.
 * Ensure to restart `arpwatch` service if configuration changed.

 ## Development